_edited_edited_edited_edited.png)

 Ange is excited to continue inspiring, growing and mentoring caring learning communities rooted in nature in service to, and with a love for, children and this earth.
 She is happiest in the forest with kids, and is also a wild crafter, spoon-carver, tracker, explorer and x-c skier, ice-skater and spends time at her Sit Spot every morning.
 Ange is certified, in Wilderness First Aid and CPR, and, holds a Level 3 Track & Sign Certificate with Cybertracker Conservation.
 She also has certificates in both the Herbal Roots Apprenticeship and Family Herbalist program, from the Vermont Center for Integrative Herbalism.

-Ange lives with her husband Dennis, in a small sun-powered home on a hill in Marshfield, VT where they tend vegetable and herb gardens; chickens and bees, and grow and eat really nourishing food.
+Ange has lived with her husband Dennis, for over 20 years, in a small sun-powered home on a hill in Marshfield, VT where they have been tending vegetable and herb gardens; chickens and bees, and growing and eating really nourishing food.